Try Instant Pot enchilada rice tonight as the best side dish with a ton of flavor. New Mexican rice idea that’s great with tacos or burritos.

 Add sour cream, sliced avocado and anything else to top when serving if you’d like.

+You could easily add diced precooked or leftover chicken into the mix at the end.
+This could make it more of a complete one pot meal rather than a side.
 Make sure you fluff with a fork before serving so all ingredients are mixed together.

+We don’t think you can add too much cheese into the mix with this.
+If you need a dairy free version I have found vegan cheese that is surprisingly good.
 Serve this alongside of Instant Pot tacos you’ve made and enjoy as is.
 If you want to take it a step further add ALL THE TOPPINGS.
 Here are a few of our favorite things to have on hand for this:

 What are good toppings for rice?